Skip to content

 Not eligible for financial aid.

-• If you are applying to UW-Stout, you will not use the UW System Online Admission Application, you will use the UW-Stout Online Application.
+• If you are applying to UW-Stout, you will use the UW-Stout Online Application.

 • No application fee.